kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 Target Group: Anyone who wants to look up terms they’re not familiar with.
 Explains basic terms, with a focus on terms specific to Kyma.

 ## Content Source

-The Kyma content developers write the content in [Markdown](https://daringfireball.net/projects/markdown/) and store it in [Git](https://git-scm.com/) repositories.
+We write the content in [Markdown](https://daringfireball.net/projects/markdown/) and store it in [Git](https://git-scm.com/) repositories.